waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The 'fossil' the Rocket Grunt wants is the MOON STONE.
 (Reasoning: Wordplay and context of being in Mt.
 Moon).
 (Result: Dialogue unchanged).
     - A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
 (Reasoning: Subverting expectations by reinterpreting 'fossil').
 (Result: Dialogue unchanged).
     - The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest.
 (Reasoning: Two path-blockers in one dungeon is suspicious).
 (Result: Dialogue unchanged, even with different Pokémon in party).
+    - The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.
+(Reasoning: Suggested by puzzle_solver_agent).
+(Result: Interacting with both fossil exhibits yielded no item or event).

 - **New Hypotheses (from puzzle_solver_agent):**
-    - **Hypothesis 1 (Active):** The 'fossil' the Grunt wants must be stolen from the Pewter City Museum of Science.
-    - **Hypothesis 2:** The move 'Dig' must be used on a specific, unmarked tile within Mt.
+    - **Hypothesis 1 (Active):** The move 'Dig' must be used on a specific, unmarked tile within Mt.
 Moon to unearth the other fossil.
-    - **Hypothesis 3:** The Grunt will accept a Rhyhorn as a 'fossil' due to its rocky, prehistoric appearance.
+    - **Hypothesis 2:** The Grunt will accept a Rhyhorn as a 'fossil' due to its rocky, prehistoric appearance.
-    - **Hypothesis 4:** A Pokémon intrinsically linked to bones, like Cubone or Marowak, is what the Grunt considers a 'fossil'.
+    - **Hypothesis 3:** A Pokémon intrinsically linked to bones, like Cubone or Marowak, is what the Grunt considers a 'fossil'.

 # VI.
 Self-Assessment Findings (Turn 209210)
 - **Lapse in Immediacy:** I deferred a notepad cleanup task, violating the principle of immediate maintenance.